MAGS Distinguished Thesis Award Procedure

 The Executive Committee of the Midwestern Association of Graduate Schools (MAGS) annually solicits for nominations for the MAGS Distinguished Master’s Thesis Awards to recognize and reward distinguished scholarship and research at the master’s level.
 Each member of MAGS may nominate one candidate for the award.

-MAGS is not currently soliciting for applications.
-It is anticipated that nominations for the 2015 competition will be due in early October 2014.
-The details on this page refer to the 2014 competition and are subject to change.
+MAGS is not currently soliciting for nominations.
+The details below refer to the 2016 competition and are subject to change.

-- will have earned a master of science degree between July 1, 2011 to June 30, 2013 in the field of Biological Sciences or Humanities
+- will have earned a master of science degree between July 1, 2013 to June 30, 2015 in the field of Biological/Life Sciences or the Humanities

 - Michigan Tech may nominate one thesis in each category

-- The 2015 competition will seek nominees in the fields of Social Sciences, and Physical Sciences and Engineering
+- The 2017 competition will seek nominees in the fields of Social Sciences and Physical Science/Engineering (including mathematics)

 - will have completed an original thesis that makes an unusually significant contribution to the discipline